 But the heart of Buckie is its harbour.
 The huge harbour you see today, the Cluny Harbour, was built by the Cluny family in 1877 at a cost of £60,000: and at the time it was one of the finest harbours in Scotland.
 This was actually their second attempt to develop a harbour here, having previously built Nether Buckie Harbour a mile or so to the west in 1857.
 This had a tendency to silt up and so the Cluny Harbour followed.
 Nether Buckie was renamed Buckpool on 1886 and Buckpool Harbour was filled in for use as a park in the 1970s.

 Buckie's harbour remains one of the most active and fascinating in Scotland.
 Despite the setbacks that have befallen the Scottish fishing fleet in recent years this remains a great place to see fishing boats going about their business.
-It also used to be unusual in remaining home to a very active shipyard, Buckie Shipyard Ltd., which repaired and built fishing vessels and a range of other craft.
-Sadly this company went into administration in 2013.
+It is also unusual in remaining home to an active shipyard.